obsidian-tasks-group/obsidian-tasks/README.md

 Tasks are sorted by due date and then path.

 **⚠️ The result list will list tasks unindented.**
-See #51 for a discussion around the topic. do not hesitate to contribute 😊
+See [#51](https://github.com/schemar/obsidian-tasks/issues/51) for a discussion around the topic.
+Do not hesitate to contribute 😊

 The simplest way to query tasks is this: